Eating & Drinking Guide Awards 2018: Edinburgh winners

 97–101 Dalry Road,

-Entering its 15th year, this Haymarket stalwart continues to do everything well at affordable prices.
+This Haymarket stalwart continues to deliver creative seasonal dishes at affordable prices.

 12 Barclay Terrace,

-Confident and uncomplicated eating in a welcoming and relaxed neighborhood eatery, with Scottish Border beef steaks to the fore.
+Confident, cheery and uncomplicated eating in a welcoming and relaxed neighbourhood bistro.

 Le Roi Fou